osg-htc/docs/docs/worker-node/install-singularity.md

         root@host # yum update
     This command will update **all** packages

-3. The singularity packages are split into two parts, choose the command that corresponds to your host:
+3. The singularity packages are split into two parts, choose the command that corresponds to your situation:
     - If you are installing singularity on a worker node, where images do not need to be created or manipulated, install just the smaller part to limit the amount of setuid-root code that is installed:

             :::console